markjjacob/Negotiation/TLON_Lecture_06.md

 - The risk of impasse is reduced and the chances for integrative outcomes via logrolling is enhanced.

-Research suggests this is a result of making a complex task of decision making under conditions of risk and uncertainty more manageable.
+> Fight the bias
+>

-- Training and awareness reduce the effects modestly.
+> - Training and awareness reduce the effects modestly.
-- This deep-seated drive to ignore the others’ cognitions can be avoided only if negotiators explicitly focus on putting in the effort needed to form an accurate understanding of the other party’s interests, goals, and perspectives.
+> - This deep-seated drive to ignore the others’ cognitions can be avoided only if negotiators explicitly focus on putting in the effort needed to form an accurate understanding of the other party’s interests, goals, and perspectives.

 ### Reactive Devaluation